-Throughout the summer of 2015, regular weekly sessions will be notified by posters at the shop, Pantry, hotel, bookshop and brewery.
-Sessions last about 90 minutes, are hugely rewarding and provide excellent exercise ... can also be a great prelude to a picnic or barbecue.
+Throughout the summer of 2017, regular weekly sessions will be continued.
+Sessions last about 90 - 120 minutes, are hugely rewarding and provide excellent exercise ... can also be a great prelude to a picnic or barbecue.

 We have a poster.